Intervue/Data-structures-algorithms-for-interviews/README.md

 ### For Linked Lists: (methods that can be applied)
 - Use multiple variables to not loose track of the linked list and keep moving them ahead in a manner such that various operations can be done on a linked list
 - If you dont want a function to return a value of something, just send that value to the address of the variable by passing the address of variable as argument and accessing it has **
+- maintain hash table of addresses of the different nodes (first node has this address and so on) to access the value later without traversing
+- maintain multiple pointers.
+The pointers can be moved at different speeds as per requirements.

 # General hash functions
 - take mod with number of elements present